asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 #### Brief Description on CARLAs Sytem Architecture

 #### Perception Subsystem
-This subsystem gathers data about the environment, processes it and sends information to further subsytems.
-It determines the state of closest traffic light , closest waypoint from the traffic light and its stop line , then it publishes the information to <ins>/obstacle_waypoints</ins> and <ins>/traffic_waypoints</ins> topic.
+This subsystem gathers data from the environment, processes them and sends information to further subsytems.
+It determines the state (i.e. red, green or yellow) of the closest traffic light, the closest waypoint from the traffic light and its stop line.
+Afterwards, it publishes the information to <ins>/obstacle_waypoints</ins> and <ins>/traffic_waypoints</ins> topic.

 **Traffic light Detection Node**

-This Node takes in camera images and predicts the state of traffic light .
-We use a deep neural net with pretrained FCNN to detect if the upcoming traffic light is red or not.
+This node takes in camera images and predicts the state of traffic light.
+We use a deep neural net with a pretrained FCNN to predic if upcoming traffic lights are red, green or yellow.

 #### Planning Subsystem

-This subsystem plans the vehicle's trajectory using current pose of vehicle, vehicle velocity.
-These trajectory keeps on updating based on state of traffic lights.
+This subsystem plans the vehicle's trajectory using current position of the vehicle, the vehicle's velocity and other kinematic details.
+The trajectory keeps getting updated based on state of traffic lights.

 For this project, the waypoints are marked as green dots to visually observe the vehicle's trajectory.

-The output of this module is to pass the list of waypoints to control subsystem.
+The output of this module is to pass the list of waypoints to the control subsystem.

 **Waypoint Loader Node**